Enhance your webinar with these bonus gift ideas

 Building a consistent image of your company is vital and should be applied to the whole strategy.
 Besides using your brand's color palette and logotype on the website and materials, which you can send to supplement your online event, you can add them to the webinar itself.
 It's easier than it sounds and is fully customizable.
 The branding tool feature in LiveWebinar lets you adjust the theme to your brand's identity with dedicated fonts, colors, logos, and more.
 Plus, you can save multiple templates and use them according to the topic of each webinar.

 All of the ideas listed above can help your audience remember your presentation for a long time and recognize your brand among others.
 Sounds nice?
-Now you can have access to a 14 day free trial mode to give LiveWebinar a try, so feel invited to join our community.
+Now you have the option to test our platform if you create a free account which is lifetime but also has some limitations.

 Happily combines a love of writing and new technology as a copywriter, and enjoys the puzzle of putting together a good article.
 In her spare time she likes to catch up on the latest, greatest books, bake chocolate chip cookies and ponder her next travel destination.More posts